jhan125/coffee-lover-frontend/README.md

-# Coffee Lovers - Home
+# Coffee Lovers Website

 Welcome to the [Coffee Lovers website](https://finalproject.oliviahan125.repl.co/index.html)!
-This site is dedicated to all things coffee, from its rich culture, history to the various ways it can be prepared and enjoyed.
+This site is dedicated to all things about coffee, from its rich culture, history to the various ways it can be prepared and enjoyed.

 ## About the Project